Five Punk Sell-outs ? Or people just making a living…

 Above Photo: John Lydon in one of his Country Life butter adverts.

-I recently read an interesting Punk-related article by Deborah Coughlan in the UK’s Guardian Newspaper, which is relevant to an article I wrote about the Sex Pistols’ Credit Cards (see link below).
+I was interested to read a Punk-related article by Deborah Coughlan in the UK’s Guardian Newspaper a while back, which is relevant to an article I wrote about the Sex Pistols’ Credit Cards (see link at the end).

 Also, for less exalted and less wealthy Punk musicians, often it’s not even their own choice if their music (or album artwork) is used in ways they might not like, but the choice of those who hold the music or artwork rights.
 The rights-holders can licence music and artwork to advertisers, regardless of the feelings of the musician.

 Anyway, here’s the article.
 I’ve added photos for illustration.

 “Loads of big businesses like to think of themselves as being a little bit edgy.
 They’ll plunder and pillage pop culture to find inspiration then try to sell it back to us – whether it’s some kind of generic revolutionary spirit, feminism or, most often, punk.